ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Deploy Frontend

+Follow these steps to deploy frontend on the Kubernetes cluster:

-- Generate Docker file: Create a dockerfile so a docker image of the app can be created.
+- First, generate a Docker file so a docker image of the app can be created.
-- Build project: Next step is to build the project with production configuration.
+- Build project with production configuration:
   ```
   ng build --configuration=production
   ```
-- Generate Docker image for ``linuxarm64``: To deploy the web-app on the Kubernetes cluster, a docker image for ``linux/arm64`` architecture must be created.
+- Generate Docker image for ``linux/arm64`` (To deploy the web-app on the Kubernetes cluster, a docker image for ``linux/arm64`` architecture must be created):
   ```
   docker buildx build --platform linux/arm64 -t alllexander1/pets-app-arm64:v1 --push
   ```
-- Create YAML file for service and deployment: The YAML file consists of two parts which are service and deployment. he service part is responsible that the web-app can be reached.
-The deployment on the other hand is for keeping the pod running.
-- Deploy on the Kubernetes cluster:
+- Apply the script `frontend.yaml` to deploy frontend on the Kubernetes cluster:
   ```
+  # On local PC, change to script directory, then
   kubectl apply -f frontend.yaml
   ```